marioa7770/about-me-1/README.md

 # LAB 2

-## About me project
+## Mission Statement

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Lab 2 is an all about me project.
+I am building a web page with the contents that relates to my self. this site will also include some CSS, HTML, and JavaScript.
+The purpose of this project is to let the viewer get to know me better. this is also a fun way for me to experiment and learn the different code language.

-### Hatrvey Francois: Student at Codefellows code-201
+### Harvey Francois: Student at Code fellows code-201

 ### Links and Resources

 * [submission PR](http://xyz.com)

-* Any Links you used as reference
+*

 ### Reflections and Comments

 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned